MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrebootRecoveryInfo.md

 ### -RecoveryMessage

 Specify a custom message to display on the pre-boot recovery screen.
 If you also want to specify a recovery URL, include it as part of this custom recovery message.
 The maximum string length is 32,768 characters.
+Use this parameter with the **-UseRecoveryMessage** parameter.

 ```yaml
 Type: String